anima-wg/brski-cloud/anima-brski-cloud.md

 ### Owner Registrar Discovery

-A pledge is bootstrapping from a remote location with no local domain registrar (specifically: with no local infrastructure to provide for automated discovery), and needs to discover its owner registrar.
+A pledge is bootstrapping from a remote location with no local domain Registrar (specifically: with no local infrastructure to provide for automated discovery), and needs to discover its owner Registrar.
-The cloud registrar is used by the pledge to discover the owner registrar.
+The Cloud Registrar is used by the pledge to discover the owner Registrar.
-The cloud registrar redirects the pledge to the owner registrar, and the pledge completes bootstrap against the owner registrar.
+The Cloud Registrar redirects the pledge to the owner Registrar, and the pledge completes bootstrap against the owner Registrar.

 A typical example is an enduser deploying a pledge in a home or small branch office, where the pledge belongs to the enduser's employer.
-There is no local domain registrar, and the pledge needs to discover and bootstrap with the employer's registrar which is deployed in headquarters.
+There is no local domain Registrar, and the pledge needs to discover and bootstrap with the employer's Registrar which is deployed in headquarters.
 For example, an enduser is deploying an IP phone in a home office and the phone needs to register to an IP PBX deployed in their employer's office.

 ### Bootstrapping with no Owner Registrar

-A pledge is bootstrapping where the owner organization does not yet have an owner registrar deployed.
+A pledge is bootstrapping where the owner organization does not yet have an owner Registrar deployed.
-The cloud registrar issues a voucher, and the pledge completes trust bootstrap using the cloud registrar.
+The Cloud Registrar issues a voucher, and the pledge completes trust bootstrap using the Cloud Registrar.
 The voucher issued by the cloud includes domain information for the owner's Enrollment over Secure Transport (EST) {{!RFC7030}} service the pledge should use for certificate enrollment.

 In one use case, an organization has an EST service deployed, but does not have yet a BRSKI capable Registrar service deployed.
-The pledge is deployed in the organization's domain, but does not discover a local domain registrar or owner registrar.
+The pledge is deployed in the organization's domain, but does not discover a local domain Registrar or owner Registrar.
-The pledge uses the cloud registrar to bootstrap, and the cloud registrar provides a voucher that includes instructions on finding the organization's EST service.
+The pledge uses the Cloud Registrar to bootstrap, and the Cloud Registrar provides a voucher that includes instructions on finding the organization's EST service.

 # Architecture

 The high level architecture is illustrated in {{architecture-figure}}.

-The pledge connects to the cloud registrar during bootstrap.
+The pledge connects to the Cloud Registrar during bootstrap.

-The cloud registrar may redirect the pledge to an owner registrar in order to complete bootstrap against the owner registrar.
+The Cloud Registrar may redirect the pledge to an owner Registrar in order to complete bootstrap against the owner Registrar.

-If the cloud registrar issues a voucher itself without redirecting the pledge to an owner registrar, the cloud registrar will inform the pledge what domain to use for accessing EST services in the voucher response.
+If the Cloud Registrar issues a voucher itself without redirecting the pledge to an owner Registrar, the Cloud Registrar will inform the pledge what domain to use for accessing EST services in the voucher response.

-Finally, when bootstrapping against an owner registrar, this registrar may interact with a backend CA to assist in issuing certificates to the pledge.
+Finally, when bootstrapping against an owner Registrar, this Registrar may interact with a backend CA to assist in issuing certificates to the pledge.
-The mechanisms and protocols by which the registrar interacts with the CA are transparent to the pledge and are out-of-scope of this document.
+The mechanisms and protocols by which the Registrar interacts with the CA are transparent to the pledge and are out-of-scope of this document.

-The architecture shows the cloud registrar and MASA as being logically separate entities.
+The architecture shows the Cloud Registrar and MASA as being logically separate entities.
 The two functions could of course be integrated into a single service.

-There are two different mechanisms for a cloud registrar to handle voucher requests.
+There are two different mechanisms for a Cloud Registrar to handle voucher requests.
-It can redirect the request to Owner Registrar for handling, or it can return a voucher that pins the actual Owner Register.
+It can redirect the request to Owner Registrar for handling, or it can return a voucher that pins the actual Owner Registrar.
 When returning a voucher, additional bootstrapping information embedded in the voucher.
 Both mechanisms are described in detail later in this document.